BetProtocol (BEPRO) Price Hits $0.0007 on Top Exchanges

 - THETA (THETA) traded flat against the dollar and now trades at $5.25 or 0.00010640 BTC.

-BetProtocol (CRYPTO:BEPRO) is a token.
+BetProtocol (BEPRO) is a token.
 It was first traded on December 16th, 2019.
 BetProtocol’s total supply is 10,000,000,000 tokens and its circulating supply is 1,825,000,000 tokens.
 BetProtocol’s official Twitter account is @betprotocol and its Facebook page is accessible here.
-BetProtocol’s official website is www.betprotocol.com.
+The official website for BetProtocol is www.betprotocol.com.
 The official message board for BetProtocol is medium.com/@betprotocol.

-It is usually not presently possible to purchase alternative cryptocurrencies such as BetProtocol directly using US dollars.
-Investors seeking to acquire BetProtocol should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BetProtocol using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as BetProtocol directly using U.S. dollars.
+Investors seeking to trade BetProtocol should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy BetProtocol using one of the aforementioned exchanges.

 Receive News & Updates for BetProtocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BetProtocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.